irfanhakim-as/homelab-wiki/topics/proxmox.md

       Once you have found the right video device that you wish to share, again, take note of its corresponding numbered `renderD` value (i.e. `128`).

-4. Based on the `renderD` value of the video device, get its Major and Minor Device Numbers:
+4. Based on the `renderD` value of the video device, get its Major and Minor device numbers:

    - Replace `<renderd-number>` with the `renderD` value of the video device: